simonesilvestroni/m2m-website/_posts/2021-06-03-the-die-is-cast.md

 <small>&copy; 2018 Music and lyrics Dan Ecclestone.</small>

 <small>&copy; 2021 Remix produced and arranged by Simone Silvestroni and Gerald Duchene.
-The copyright in this sound recording is owned by Minutes to Midnight and Gerald Duchene.
+The copyright in this sound recording (master) is owned by Simone Silvestroni.
 Minutes to Midnight is the exclusive trademark of Simone Silvestroni.
 All trademarks and logos are protected.</small>

 Released: 3 June 2021.